AssignPrimeIdentity/manifest/README.md

 - The Δ18 brings the 30th and 36th cycled back to 102th thus consequently to the 114th prime
 - The 114th prime which is carrying the loop(1000) is reinjected by 619-1 or 618 on the same spot.

 You may agree that all of this algorithm seems like a primes orchestra.
-From sourcing and studying of many reference, the closest behaviour of the crossing on above primes flowing is found with the wave shown on _**Δ1=(19 vs 18) Curve**_  as below.
+By sourcing and studying of many references, the closest behaviour of the crossing on above primes flowing is found with the wave shown on _**Δ1=(19 vs 18) Loops**_  as below.

 [![Δ(19 vs 18)](https://user-images.githubusercontent.com/36441664/107478328-de69fe00-6bab-11eb-8d5f-7517c94b7299.png)](https://github.com/chetabahana/trace/wiki)